 Day 1 - Arrival in Québec City

 Québec City, a World Heritage City, is the beautiful capital of the province of Québec, situated on the St. Lawrence River.
 It will be our base for the start of our Quebec birding and whale tour.
 We will meet for dinner to discuss our upcoming birding adventure.
-Night in Quebec City, near airport.
+Night in Quebec City, near the airport.

 Day 2 – Jacques Cartier National Park and Léon-Provancher Marsh

 We take a morning-trip to Jacques Cartier National Park and spend the afternoon at Léon Provancher Marsh along the St. Lawrence River.
 These two sites give us an excellent introduction to Quebec birding, and can produce a variety of fall migrants and waterfowl.
 Night in Quebec City.

 Day 3 - Cap Tourmente National Wildlife Area

 We begin our day with a stop at Montmorency Falls, the largest waterfall in the province.
 We then move to Cap Tourment, and spend the day exploring the varied habitats of this important refuge; mixed-wood forests, ponds, fields, marshes (fresh and saltwater), and the St. Lawrence River.
 The highlight should be the southbound concentration of Greater Snow Geese, with daily counts exceeding 50,000 birds, although many other waterfowl are also expected.
 It’s a spectacle not to be missed.
 Depending on the winds there is a chance for songbird and raptor migration as well.
 We then continue northeast along the scenic shoreline of the St. Lawrence River to Baie-Saint-Paul.
 Night in Baie-Saint-Paul.

 Day 4 - Baie-Saint-Paul to La Malbaie

 We’ll spend most of the day in the Grand Jardins National Park looking for boreal specialties such as Spruce Grouse, Olive-sided Flycatcher, Canada Jay, Boreal Chickadee, several boreal warblers, and White-winged Crossbills, but also many hawks, Bald Eagle and occasionally a Golden Eagle.
 We then explore the stunning coastal road between Baie-Saint-Paul and La Malbaie, stopping along the shore to look for migrant shorebirds and passerines.
 Night in La Malbaie.